Dov Lipman

-Dov Alan Lipman (דב אלן ליפמן; born 9 September 1971) is an Israeli former politician.
+Dov Lipman (דב ליפמן; born 9 September 1971) is an Israeli former politician.
 He served as a member of the Knesset for Yesh Atid between 2013 and 2015.

 Biography

 Lipman was born in Washington, D.C. and grew up in Kemp Mill, Maryland, where he attended the Hebrew Academy of Greater Washington and the Yeshiva of Greater Washington where he was captain of the varsity basketball team and president of the student council.
 He also served as an intern for Congressman John Dingell.
 After high school, he studied at Mercaz HaTorah in Jerusalem for two years including during the Gulf War where he was in charge of the yeshiva's sealed room.
 Lipman continued his studies at Ner Israel Rabbinical College in Baltimore, Maryland where he received rabbinic ordination while studying at Johns Hopkins University where he received a master's degree in Education.

-Lipman and his wife, Dena, were among the founding families of the Cincinnati Community Kollel.
+Lipman was among the founding families of the Cincinnati Community Kollel.
 They spent three years in Cincinnati before moving back to Silver Spring where Lipman became a Rabbi and teacher of Judaic Studies at his alma mater, the Yeshiva of Greater Washington.

 In July 2004, the Lipman family immigrated to Israel, and moved to Bet Shemesh where Lipman taught in post-high school yeshivot and seminaries Yesodei HaTorah, Machon Maayan, Tiferet and Reishit Yerushalayim.
 Tensions between other religious elements and the broader population in the city brought Lipman into community activism and he led the battle against the extremism, most notably during the beginning of the 2011 school year at the Orot girls school.